leander-dsouza/Google_Foobar_2020/README.md

-# Google Foobar 2020
+# Google Foobar
-Personal codebase of a detailed attempt at Google Foobar 2020.
+Collective codebase of a detailed attempt at the Google Foobar Challenge.

 ## Level 5